spatie/laravel-backup-server/docs/installation-setup.md

 ## Setting up block storage

-Backup server can copy the contents of several several servers onto block storage.
-Make sure that the system where you run backup server on has plenty of block storage available.
+Backup Server can copy the contents of several servers onto block storage.
+Make sure that the system where you run Backup Server on has plenty of block storage available.